valsou/bellerophon/README.md

 The idea is : **multiple** folders full of games, **multiple** gamelist.xml (EmulationStation) files, **1** configuration file to determine global/per system preferences.
 And one Bellerophon to kick the ass of the chimera.

+> For now i test and develop the script for my own use-case, e.g : Pegasus-frontend + Shield TV (Android), one `collection` (system) per metadata.txt
+If you want it to work for your need, or simply work (because there is a bug that i have not seen), do not hesitate to let me know.
+Thank you. :)

 ## Changelog

 - version 0.16 (06/07/2020) :